Codling moth: Molasses traps

 Molasses traps (inverted bottles containing dilute molasses) are a simple, low-cost, and effective mechanical control of the adult moths.
-The molasses scent attracts the moths inside the bottles where surface adhesion and incapacitates them.
+The molasses scent attracts the moths inside the bottles where surface adhesion incapacitates them.
 The traps are placed at the beginning of the season when the fruit is smaller and the larvae are emerging from hibernation.

 Chemical control

 Synthetic attractants

 Successful development of synthetic fruit volatiles has led to increased control of codling moths.
-Codling moths can be managed and controlled with the use of synthetic apple volatiles, such as (Z)3-hexenol, (Z)3-hexenyl benzoate, (Z)3-hexenyl hexanoate, (±)-linalool and E,E-a-farnesene, and other synthetic attractants, such as pear ester ethyl (E,Z)-2,4-decadienoate and its corresponding aldehyde, E,E-2, 4-decadienal.
+Codling moths can be managed and controlled with the use of synthetic apple volatiles, such as (Z)-3-hexen-1-ol, (Z)3-hexenyl benzoate, (Z)3-hexenyl hexanoate, (±)-linalool and (E,E)-α-Farnesene, and other synthetic attractants, such as pear ester ethyl (E,Z)-2,4-decadienoate and its corresponding aldehyde, E,E-2, 4-decadienal.
 Attractants are used as lures in codling moth traps, and are widely used in codling moth management programs in orchards.